annagrotius/IMDB-review-classifier/README.md

 ```
 $ python classifier.py
 ```
-Once this script finishes, the amount of files processed, the files classified correctly, and the accuracy will be printed in your console or terminal.
+Once this script finishes, the amount of files processed, the files classified correctly, and the accuracy will be printed for each data set in your console or terminal.
 Additionally, a new folder called [predictions/] will exist in the current working directory where csv files that store the system's predictions can be found.

 ## Visualizations